petre-renware/api_to_roefact/xl2roefact/doc/README_xl2roefact_library.md

 ### Configuration components
 These are the components that assure and make possible system configurablitity at user level.

-* `config_settings` *USER level configuration* - define application settings & parameters mainly used in invoice info / data detection and extract from invoice Excel format file
+* `config_settings` *USER level* configuration - define application settings & parameters mainly used in invoice info / data detection and extract from invoice Excel format file
-* `sys_settings` *SYSTEM level configuration* - define system parameters, not changeable at user level in current application usage (changing these parameters needs code updating to make them effective)
+* `sys_settings` *SYSTEM level* configuration - system database and parameters, not changeable at user level in current application usage (changing these parameters needs code updating to make them effective) - details in section [Sysyem database and parameters](#sysyem-database-and-parameters)

 ### Presentation components
 These components are high level layers that make sysyem usable in various forms such as command line console application, daemon / server that runs in background and can be called from local or remote clients, library interfaces (for extensions and custom development) that hide low level technical execution details.